 - (iv) Maximum Payments.
-In granting Performance-Based Cash Awards intended to qualify under Section 162(m) of the Code, the aggregate amount of compensation to be paid to any one Participant in respect of all Performance-Based Cash Awards intended to qualify as "performance-based compensation" under Section 162(m) of the Code granted to such Participant in respect of any one calendar year shall not exceed \$[10,000,000.00 per year]; provided, however, that with respect to any Performance-Based Cash Awards intended to qualify as "performance-based compensation" under Section 162(m) of the Code that are subject to a Performance Period longer or shorter than one year, the foregoing Performance-Based Cash Awards limit shall be proportionately adjusted upward or downward; and provided, further, that any Performance-Based Cash Awards that are intended to qualify as "performance-based compensation" under Section 162(m) of the Code for such period.
+In granting Performance-Based Cash Awards intended to qualify under Section 162(m) of the Code, the aggregate amount of compensation to be paid to any one Participant in respect of all Performance-Based Cash Awards intended to qualify as "performance-based compensation" under Section 162(m) of the Code granted to such Participant in respect of any one calendar year shall not exceed \$10,000,000.00 per year; provided, however, that with respect to any Performance-Based Cash Awards intended to qualify as "performance-based compensation" under Section 162(m) of the Code that are subject to a Performance Period longer or shorter than one year, the foregoing Performance-Based Cash Awards limit shall be proportionately adjusted upward or downward; and provided, further, that any Performance-Based Cash Awards that are intended to qualify as "performance-based compensation" under Section 162(m) of the Code that are cancelled in respect of any period shall be counted against this limit to the extent required by Section 162(m) of the Code for such period.
 Notwithstanding the foregoing, the Administrator may in its discretion grant Performance-Based Cash Awards that are not intended to qualify as "performance-based compensation" under Section 162(m) of the Code to such Participants that are based on Performance Goals or other specific criteria or goals but that do not satisfy the requirements of Section 11. - (i) Section 162(m) Performance Restrictions.
 For purposes of qualifying grants of Performance Units/Shares or Performance-Based Cash Awards intended to qualify as "performance-based compensation" under Section 162(m) of the Code as "performance-based compensation" under Section 162(m) of the Code, the Administrator, in its discretion, may set restrictions based upon the achievement of Performance Goals.
 The Performance Goals will be set by the Administrator on or before the Determination Date.
 In granting Performance Units/Shares or Performance-Based Cash Awards which are intended to qualify under Section 162(m) of the Code, the Administrator will follow any procedures determined by it from time to time to be necessary or appropriate to ensure qualification of the Award under Section 162(m) of the Code (e.g., in determining the Performance Goals).